As an Amazon Associate we earn from qualifying purchases.

 There are two things that thicken cranberry sauce: pectin and sugar.

-Our Approach to Cranberry Sauce
+My Approach to Cranberry Sauce

-We are going to keep this really simple, cranberries + sugar + orange.
+I am going to keep this really simple, cranberries + sugar + orange.
 You can quite literally, put everything into one pot, heat, stir, and chill.

 What Makes a Good Cranberry Sauce?

 As always, when it comes to really simple dishes in terms of prep and ingredients, those few ingredients you are using need to be good.
-We’ll be using one bag of fresh cranberries for this recipe.
+I’ll be using one bag of fresh cranberries for this recipe.

 If you have an option for organic, that’s even better.
 Though I have found that the organic ones may not be as ripe or sweet, so take that into consideration when developing your flavor.